Quantum Mechanics in a New Light: Quantum nonlocality

-I contend that quantum mechanics violates remote outcome independence for the same reason that the manifestation of the world cannot be explained by processes that connect events across spacetime, spacetime being an aspect of the finished product, the manifested world.
+The causality associated with the atemporal process of manifestation presents the nonlocality of quantum mechanics in a new light.
+I contend that quantum mechanics violates locality for the same reason that the manifestation of the world cannot be explained by processes that connect events across spacetime, spacetime being an aspect of the finished product, the manifested world.
 The atemporal process by which Being enters into reflexive relations and matter and space come into being as a result, is the nonlocal event \emph{par excellence}.
-Instead of being an event \emph{in} spacetime, the transition by which Being acquires the aspect of a multiplicity of relata as well as the aspect of a substantial expanse is, depending on one's point of view, either ``outside'' of spacetime (i.e., not localized at all) or coextensive with spacetime (i.e., completely delocalized).
-The atemporal causality of this event supports the folk causality that connects objects across space and events across spacetime, which helps us make sense of the manifested world as well as of the cognate world of classical physics.
-But this folk causality throws no light on the process of manifestation nor on the quantum correlations that are instrumental in the process.
+Depending on one's point of view, it is either coextensive with spacetime (i.e., completely delocalized) or ``outside'' of spacetime (i.e., not localized at all).
+Occurring in an anterior relation to space and time, it is the common cause of all correlations, not only of the seemingly inexplicable ones between simultaneous events in different locations but also of the seemingly explicable ones between successive events in the same location.

-I also content that the diachronic correlations between events in timelike relation are as mysterious and inexplicable (in terms of folk causality) as the synchronic correlations between events in spacelike relation.
-While we know how to calculate either kind of correlation, and therefore know how to calculate the probabilities of possible events on the basis of actual events, we know as little of a physical process by which an event here and now contributes to determine the probability of a \emph{later} event \emph{here} as we know of a physical process by which an event here and now contributes to determine the probability of a \emph{distant} event \emph{now}.
+I also contend that the diachronic quantum correlations between events in timelike relation are in reality as mysterious and inexplicable (in terms of across-space-and-time causality) as the synchronic quantum correlations between events in spacelike relation.
+The notion that the former can be explained causally, through a dynamical evolution that connects outcomes of measurements made on the same system at different times, is an illusion.
+This kind of evolution misrepresents the dependence of probabilities on the times of the measurements to the outcomes of which they are assigned.
+We know as little of a physical process by which an event here and now contributes to determine the probability of a \emph{later} event \emph{here} as we know of a physical process by which an event here and now contributes to determine the probability of a \emph{distant} event \emph{now}.

-A final word in defense of this last contention.
-Suppose that we perform a series of position measurements, and that each time exactly one detector clicks.
-In this case we seem to be entitled to infer the existence of a persistent entity, to think of the clicks given off by the detectors as matters of fact about the successive positions of this entity, and to think of the detectors as detectors.
-But are we justified in saying that the presence of this entity is responsible for the correlations between the detector clicks?